Skip to main content

 FASB ASC 958

-The U.S. GAAP standard governing nonprofit financial reporting, including the distinction between net assets with donor restrictions and net assets without donor restrictions.
-Applies to all nonprofit financial statements prepared under GAAP.
+The U.S. accounting rule for nonprofit financial statements.
+It splits net assets into two groups: those with donor restrictions and those without.
+It applies to nonprofit statements prepared under GAAP.

 DEFINITION